 You can create multiple workspaces in Linear under a single account (e.g. tied to a specific email).
-If you're using Linear for different purposes such as work and personal tasks, we recommend you create these workspaces under separate Linear accounts.
+If you're using Linear for different purposes such as work and personal issues, we recommend you create these workspaces under separate Linear accounts.
 Click on your workspace name and then select Add an account from the dropdown **if you'd like to switch between workspaces under different email accounts.
 You'll be able to switch between workspaces–even those under different email accounts–without having to log out of any of them.

 Generally, we recommend companies work within a single workspace.
 Some companies choose to create multiple workspaces as a workaround for stricter permissioning.

 Export workspace data

 Go to Settings > Workspace > Import/Export to export your workspace data in CSV.
 Alternatively you can export data using the GraphQL API